ErenKalkan22/NaiveBayesAlgortihm/README.md

 ## Authors

+- Efe Eren Yağcı
 - Eren Kalkan
-- Efe Eren Yağcı

 ## License

-- Eren Kalkan
-- Efe Eren Yağcı
+This project is for educational purposes as part of Algorithm Analysis coursework.